Sending Crash Reports

 Feeling insecure with running a beta?
 To go back to the latest stable version, you can always redownload the trial app from the Get App page of this website.
 ‘Trial?
 But I paid for it!’
 I hear you say.
 Don’t worry.
 When you open it on your Mac, it will automatically recognize your license and unlock itself.

 Perhaps the problem is related to an extension you have installed?
 To find out, run Glyphs without plug-ins.
-The easiest way to do this is to rename your Plugins folder and restart the app.
+The easiest way to do this is to hold down Option and Shift while starting the app.

 Note: Glyphs Mini does not support extensions, so this only applies to Glyphs users.